Week

 In

-and process until sugar is dissolved, about one minute.
-Freeze
+sugar is dissolved, about one minute.
+Freeze in

 Per